Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Persistent vomiting

-Inability to keep food or liquids down
+Inability to keep food/liquids down

 Severe abdominal pain